Tronde/poor-man-s-rhel-mirror/README.md

  * The packages 'reposync' and 'createrepo' installed
  * All other packages needed should be installed via yum dependency resolution

+## CONFIG.SAMPLE

+An example for the main configuration file.
+Copy this file or move it to be named CONFIG before edit and adjusting it to your needs.
+It contains the variables used by the other scripts to configure the mirror server.
+Here you specify which repos you would like to mirror and where to save the data.

 ## do_reposync.sh

 This is the most important script to create a local Red Hat mirror.
 It is used to synchronize a RHEL-Repository to a directory on a host in your LAN to build a local mirror server.
 The server where this script should be used on needs to have a valid subscription for the repository which should be synchronized.